confluence/python-textbok/python_notes/Functions.rst

 Python has several built-in decorators which are commonly used to decorate class methods.
 We will learn about them in the next chapter.

 ..
-Note:: a decorator doesn't have to be a function -- it can be any callable object.
+Note:: A decorator doesn't have to be a function -- it can be any callable object.
 Some people prefer to write decorators as classes.

 Exercise 6
 ----------